GIScience/openrouteservice/docs/run-instance/configuration/ors/engine/profiles.md

 The profiles object contains key-object-pairs for each profile you are using.

-There are some default profile keys, where flag encoders (specified in `ors.engine.profiles.*.profile`) are predefined and not changeable.
+There are some default profile keys in our standard ors-config.yml with flag encoders and recommended profile-specific settings predefined.
-These standard profiles are already predefined in our standard ors-config.yml with recommended profile-specific settings:
+These standard profiles are:

 | `*` in `ors.engine.profiles.*` | flag encoder `ors.engine.profiles.*.profile` |
 |--------------------------------|----------------------------------------------|